-“My art is the way I explore ideas concerning relationships, stages of life and culture.
-It is a meditative practice of sorts that helps me stop and think about the issues of our time.
-As I work I find layers of meaning both intentional and unintentional, become apparent filling me with delight and wonder.
-I create my work in series’ so I can fully investigate each subject.
-The size of the series is determined by what I need to think through and what holds my interest.
-Over the years I have developed a personal visual language that uses symbolism and surrealism to transform my subject matter into archetypal images giving my work a mythical quality filled with layers of meaning."
+Kathleen Zimmerman’s art is the way she explores ideas concerning relationships, stages of life and culture.
+It is a meditative practice of sorts that helps her stop and think about the issues of our time.
+As Kathleen works she finds layers of meaning, both intentional and unintentional, become apparent in the work filling her with delight and wonder.
+She creates her work in series’ so she can fully investigate each subject as well as create works that are more than the some of their parts.
+An example is Global Series - Bear Hugs where each drawing relates to the other drawing both visually and symbolically.
+Over the years, she has developed a personal visual language that uses symbolism and surrealism to transform her subject matter into archetypal images giving her work a mythical quality filled with layers of meaning.

 While Kathleen uses a variety of materials, the ideas are the driving force behind these visual statements not the materials.
 That is one reason why she uses graphite, clay and wood in creating the originals.
 They are all very expressive without taking over.
 When working two-dimensionally, she begins with graphite because there's an intimacy about a hand-drawn image, which she loves.

 “Whatever I put down on the paper is what I get.
 It is a real joy in being able to capture the creative act so purely.”